allouchear/n2p2ReductionData/README.md

  - Input  file : functions.h5 (default), required.
 You can used --infile=otherfile to change the name of input file
  - Output  file : numStructs.csv (default).
 You can used --outfile=otherfile to change the name of output file
  - Second output file : clusters.csv (default).
 Set --outclustersfile=othername.csv to change it.
 This file contains strcutures number, Z and clusters number.
  - The default clustering approach is KMeans.
-You can change it using --method=DBSCAN or --method=HDBSCAN
+You can change it using --method=DBSCAN, --method=HDBSCAN or --method=None (1 cluster by z : all data for one z are in one cluster)
  - The default minsample hperparameter is 2.
 You can change it by --minsample=OtherValue
  - The percentage of selected structures by cluster is set to 0.20%.
 To change it : --p=newValue.
 Please note that for DBSCAN and HDBSCAN, all outliers structures are selected.
+If newValue<0, int(-newValue) rows are selected by z (no %)
  - The optimal value of eps hyperparameter of DBSCAN is computed using NearestNeighbors+Knee method.
 You can change it using --eps=FixedPositiveValue
  - By default no reduction of dimension.
 If needed, add: --reddim=PCA
  - To define the dimension after reduction, set kr. --kr=integer or a real real between 0 and 1.0 (see scikit-learn documentaion for PCA)